piatoss3612/LibroLink/README.md

 1. **Reading Record System**

    - **Description**: A system where users can store and manage the books they've read and their reading records.
-Users can invite others to join and share their reading activities.
+Once a user finishes reading a book, they can visualize their reading history with generative AI art and record it as a ERC721 NFT.
    - **Record Fields**: Book title, author, reading date, review, etc.
    - **Record View**: An interface that allows users to easily view their reading records
-   - **Benefits**: Users can visually track their reading history and monitor their reading progress.
-Additionally, they can share and communicate their reading activities with others, promoting interaction and making reading more enjoyable.
+   - **Benefits**: Users can track their reading progress and history, motivating them to read more.
+The generative AI art adds a fun and creative element to the reading experience.

 2. **Buddy System**